data-integration-toolkit/ditk/text/embedding/conec/README.md

 Installation
 ------------

-pip install -r requirements.txt --> This will install all the prerewuisite packages
+pip install -r requirements.txt
-									for conec to run successfully
+This will install all the prerequisite packages	for conec to run successfully

 Introduction
 ------------
 The task is to obtain embeddings for Out of Vocabulary (OOV) words and for words having multiple meanings by exploiting the word's local context

 INPUTS (For Prediction and Training)
 ------------------------------------